 Imagination encourages creativity and innovation.
 People with strong imaginations have the amazing gift of allowing their thoughts to grow and evolve, which has led to products that have altered the way we live today.
 Simply put, a sense of imagination is the principle ingredient in the advancement of society.

 Innovation has become a critical skill for success in developed economies.
-It involves creative problem solving that addresses problems that need unique insights to find suitable solutions.
+It involves creative problem solving that addresses problems needing unique insights to find suitable solutions.
 There is no innovation without creativity.
 Often, the most cost-effective business solutions come from innovation.

-Studies have found that people who have a high rating on the inspiration scale (meaning that they are easily inspired) also have high characteristics of evocation, transcendence, and motivation.
-They are often open to new experiences, and have more creative skills than those who rarely feel inspired.
+Studies have found that people with a high rating on the inspiration scale (meaning that they are easily inspired) also have high evocation, transcendence, and motivation characteristics.
+They are often open to new experiences and have more creative skills than those who rarely feel inspired.

-With lateral thinking, you are able to be creative on demand, and therefore develop new ideas.
+With lateral thinking, you can be creative on demand and develop new ideas.
 One uses lateral thinking to make a move from a known idea to a new idea by changing direction.
-Often, thinking more in the same direction is not as effective as changing directions entirely.
+Thinking more in the same direction is often not as effective as changing directions entirely.

 Problems that require logical reasoning demand the ability to identify the relationships between facts and recognize patterns that make sense.
 With logical reasoning, you can quickly reject wrong answers and build upon the knowledge that you have on your own without requiring incremental guidance.

-Mind mapping helps improve your memory through the use of imagery and color, and it encourages creativity and helps you generate new ideas.
-Those who know how to use this skill can make visual connections between thoughts and ideas, and organize their thinking before deciding on the best way to do things.
+Mind mapping helps improve your memory through imagery and color, and it encourages creativity and helps you generate new ideas.
+Those who know how to use this skill can make visual connections between thoughts and ideas and organize their thinking before deciding on the best way to do things.

 Improving your observation skills helps you notice details that will improve your decision-making skills.
 It also improves your ability to work with other people because not only do you listen well when you have good observation skills, but you are also aware of what is happening around you.

 Leaders need to have the ability to view situations from different perspectives to fully understand what is really going on and therefore be able to deal with it effectively.
-Reframing expands your thinking by using a variety of mental models to figure out what’s going on and what you need to do in a complex situation.
+Reframing expands your thinking by using various mental models to figure out what’s going on and what you need to do in a complex situation.